Photo: Morgan Riley, CC BY 3.0, via Wikimedia Commons · CC BY 3.0

 According to the Haunted History of Belle Isle (rvaghosts.com), Style Weekly's 'A Deathly Island,' and a survey by paranormal author M.A.
 Kleen, visitors and ghost-tour participants have reported a consistent set of phenomena across the island's trail loop.
 The most-cited reports include footsteps following lone hikers along the river trails, disembodied voices murmuring in the open areas around the former stockade footprint, and orbs and shadowy figures photographed near the hydroelectric plant ruins.

 A frequently cited firsthand account comes from Beth Brown, author of 'Haunted Battlefields: Virginia's Civil War Ghosts,' who reported capturing an audio recording on the island that—when reviewed—appeared to contain a male voice asking 'Where are we?'
-Other visitors have reported being struck by small stones thrown by unseen hands, twinkling lights at dusk, and a profound sense of unease near the patches of trail closest to the documented prison death site.
+Other visitors have reported being struck by small stones thrown by unseen hands, twinkling lights at dusk, and a strong sense of unease near the patches of trail closest to the documented prison death site.

 We frame these reports with editorial caution: the suffering of approximately 1,000 Union soldiers who died here is a documented historical tragedy, and contemporary paranormal lore is layered atop that record rather than substituting for it.
 Most paranormal claims trace to ghost-tour operators and a small number of paranormal authors rather than to controlled investigations.